oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 https://prometheus.io/
 ```

-Note the name given to the Prometheus server within the cluster, in this case `prometheus-server.monitoring.svc.cluster.local`  and also the alert manager's asigned name, in this case `prometheus-alertmanager.monitoring.svc.cluster.local`
+Note the name given to the Prometheus server within the cluster, in this case `prometheus-server.monitoring.svc.cluster.local`  and also the alert manager's assigned name, in this case `prometheus-alertmanager.monitoring.svc.cluster.local`

 The Helm chart will automatically create a couple of small persistent volumes to hold the data it captures.
 If you want to see more on the volume in the dashboard (namespace monitoring) look at the Config and storage section / Persistent volume claims section, chose the prometheus-server link to get more details, then to locate the volume in the storage click on the Volume link in the details section) Alternatively in the Workloads / Pods section click on the prometheus server pod and scroll down to see the persistent volumes assigned to it.